discordx-ts/discordx/docs/docs/decorators/commands/slashoption.md

 #### `autocomplete`

-The option is autocomplete or not
+Enable autocomplete interactions for this option

 | type    | default |
 | ------- | ------- |